MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/productscope.md

 # ProductScope Data Object - Campaign Management
 Defines a campaign level product scope with list of conditions that help determine whether a product from the Bing Merchant Center store gets served as a product ad.

+You can use campaign product scopes with both Shopping campaigns and feed-based Audience campaigns i.e., those campaigns that leverage a Bing Merchant Center [store ID](shoppingsetting.md#storeid).
+The product scope allows you to choose which items from your catalog to include in the campaign e.g., filter by  brand or condition.

 The *ProductScope* criterion can only be included within [BiddableCampaignCriterion](biddablecampaigncriterion.md).
 Also note that ad group level [ProductPartition](productpartition.md) can be added to [BiddableAdGroupCriterion](biddableadgroupcriterion.md) and [NegativeAdGroupCriterion](negativeadgroupcriterion.md).
 Duplicate or conflicting product conditions attempted within an ad group's [ProductPartition](productpartition.md) group will fail via the [ApplyProductPartitionActions](applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level product scope.

-> [!TIP]
-> For an implementation overview, see the [Bing Shopping Campaigns](../guides/product-ads.md) technical guide.

 ## Syntax
 ```xml